KhronosGroup/OpenXR-Tutorials/tutorial/2-setup.rst

 *The above code is an excerpt from openxr/openxr.h*

-Below is a table describing the nine :openxr_ref:`XrSessionState` s:
+Below is a table describing the states of :openxr_ref:`XrSessionState`:

 +-------------------------------+-------------------------------------------------------------------------------------------------------------------------+
 | Event Type                    | Description                                                                                                             |